 An excellent way to get logo design ideas for your business is to divide up a few of your competitors’ logos and websites into styles you like and styles you don’t like.

-This will help you understand what direction you want to go in when you start to design your own logo.
-It’ll also help you to differentiate your logo from your competitors, which is important!
+This will help you understand what direction you want to go in as you learn how to design a logo.

 What are 3-5 adjectives that describe my brand?